ThomasDeMunck12/TRL_RHNetworks/README.md

 This repository contains the code and data used to reproduce the numerical experiments from the paper: **"Reinforcement Learning with Pretraining for Pricing and Driver Repositioning in Ride-Hailing Networks"**

-## /!\ The repository is under construction.
-All core modules have been imported.
-Additional modules need to be imported in order to complete the release. /!\

 ## Overview
 This project implements a reinforcement learning framework for jointly optimizing pricing and vehicle repositioning decisions in ride-hailing networks.
 The approach combines:
 - A Markov decision process (MDP) formulation.